Goals for Dissertation Years Graduate StudentsStudents in their dissertation years should:

 - The chair of the committee must hold a tenure-line appointment in the Economics Department or have a voted courtesy appointment in the Economics Department.

-- Effective for all students whose prospectus was approved on or after September 1, 2014: In the event that the committee chair holds a courtesy appointment, at least one other member of the committee must hold a tenure-line appointment in the Economics Department.
+- If the committee chair holds a courtesy appointment, at least one other member of the committee must hold a tenure-line appointment in the Economics Department.

-Full information on completion procedures are posted on The Graduate School's website.
+Full information on completion procedures are posted on TGS's website.

 Step 1 is to file an Application for Degree form with TGS using GSTS.
 Degrees are awarded four times a year at the end of each quarter.
 The deadline for submission of the application to receive the degree in a quarter is shown in the Registrar’s academic calendar, and in the Graduate Connection newsletter.

 Step 2 is to set a final exam date and confirm participation of committee members.
 Then file a PhD Final Exam form with TGS using GSTS several weeks before the exam date.